whalesyong/tp/docs/DeveloperGuide.md

 * `decipherCommand(String receivedText)`: Identifies the command type from user input and executes the relevant method.
 * `handleViewCommand(String receivedText)`: Handles requests to view data based on user-specified parameters.
-* `handleDisplayCommand(String receivedText)`: Manages the display of lists such as recipes, dishes, ingredients, and shopping lists.
+* `handleDisplayCommand(String receivedText)`: Manages the display of lists such as recipes, dishes and ingredients.
-* `handleAddCommand(String receivedText)`: Directs the addition of new recipes, dishes, or ingredients to their respective storages.
+* `handleAddCommand(String receivedText)`: Directs the addition of new recipes, dishes, or ingredients to their respective collections.
 * `handleDeleteCommand(String receivedText)`: Manages the removal of recipes, dishes, or ingredients based on user input.
-* `parseDish(String input)`: Extracts dish details from a given command.
+* `parseDish(String input)`: Extracts dish name and scheduled date from user input.
 * `parseRecipe(String receivedText)`: Extracts recipe details and its required ingredients.
-* `parseIngredient(String command)`: Parses an ingredient command into a structured data format.
+* `parseIngredient(String command)`: Parses an ingredient command into a structured data format with ingredient name, expiry date and quantity.

-The `Parser` class interacts with the following command classes:
+The `Parser` class interacts with all command classes.

-* `AddCommand` - Adds recipes, dishes, or ingredients.
-* `DeleteCommand` - Removes recipes, dishes, or ingredients.
-* `ListCommand` - Displays stored recipes, dishes, ingredients, or shopping lists.
-* `HelpCommand` - Shows available user commands.
-* `SuggestCommand` - Provides cooking suggestions.
-* `ViewCommand` - Displays information based on date or ingredient filters.

 <div style="page-break-after: always;"></div>